Skip to Main Content

 NOTABLE CASES

-• Following the financial crisis in 2008, Wachtell Lipton represented the U.S. Treasury in connection with the rescues of Fannie Mae and Freddie Mac.
+• After the 2008 financial crisis, Wachtell Lipton represented the U.S. Treasury in the rescues of Fannie Mae and Freddie Mac.

 • Wachtell Lipton is the leading firm for appraisal litigation defense, including winning PetSmart, the largest appraisal case in Delaware history.
 The firm also played a central role in the litigation related to the tragic events of 9/11 and a leading role in the redevelopment of the World Trade Center.